nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 After preparing the CSV, upload it via the QuickStatements web interface to run the batch.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Best Practices
+- Test with Small Batches: Always test your commands with a small set of items to avoid unintended changes.
+- Review Edits: Double-check all data before running large batches.
+- Use References: Ensure that statements are properly sourced with references to enhance data quality.
+- Monitor Progress: After submission, keep track of your batch’s progress and check for errors.

 ### Error Handling